-NFL FLAG games were designed to make it easy for every player to participate in their team's success.
+The game of flag football was designed to make it easy for every player to participate in their team's success.
 While size and skill certainly come into play when the action starts, your coaching should emphasize this aspect of "working together."